ikechukwuelijah/ikechukwuelijah/README.md

 Welcome to my GitHub profile!

 - 🔭 I’m currently working on a series of interesting ETL projects, one after another
-- 🌱 I’m currently learning everthing CLOUD
+- 🌱 I’m currently learning anything CLOUD, AI
 - 👯 I’m looking to collaborate on anything ETL
 - 💬 Ask me about ETL
-- 📫 How to reach me: Email: Ikechukwu.elijah@yahoo.com
+- 📫 How to reach me: Email Ikechukwu.elijah@yahoo.com
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He, Him
 - ⚡ Fun fact: Your brain physically changes when you learn

 ## 🚀 Skills